1 Introduction

 For readers who are new to R and/or Bioconductor, additional useful resources include:

-Data Carpentry and Software Carpentry provide online lesson materials on R programming, the Unix shell, and version control.
+Data Carpentry and Software Carpentry provide online lesson materials on scientific computing skills including R programming, Python programming, the Unix shell, and version control.